gregsamek/TinyNews/index.md

 The vocabulary size and context length were determined after tokenizing the training data, discussed in a later section.
 These parameters are held constant across all models.

-With each doubling of the embedding dimensions, the number of layers is also doubled.
+With each doubling of the embedding dimensions, the number of layers was also doubled.
 The width of the intermediate Feed Forward layers was always defined as 4 * Embeddings.
 I decided to scale the number of attention heads with model size, so that the dimensions of each head remained constant at 32.
-This also means that for each model the number of layers happens to equal the number of heads.
+This also means that for each model the number of layers happened to equal the number of heads.

 ## Training Data

-How do I expect ~10 million parameters to produce anything other than gibberish?
+How can a 10 million parameter model produce anything other than gibberish?
 By training on an *extremely* focused dataset.
 TinyStories models were trained on nothing but [children's stories](https://huggingface.co/datasets/roneneldan/TinyStories/viewer/default/train?p=2&row=206) written in English with the vocabulary of a 3-year-old.
-The models do not write javascript or french poetry.
-They aren't attempting to compress web-scale data.
+The models were not asked to write javascript or french poetry.
+They weren't attempting to compress web-scale data.

 Like TinyStories, all of my training data was generated synthetically.
-Instead of fictional stories, my data consists of short news bulletins featuring a headline and a few sentence story summary.
-These are the kinds short reads you might hear on a radio station doing a news roundup:
+Instead of fictional stories, my data consisted of short news bulletins featuring a headline and a few sentence summary.
+These are the kinds of short reads you might hear on a radio station doing a news roundup:

 > **city council decides on scrapping old building**
 >
 >the city council has decided to scrap an old building that has been standing vacant for years. the building, which was once a hub of activity, has fallen into disrepair and is now seen as an eyesore. the council has deemed it too expensive to renovate and has decided to tear it down. the decision has been met with mixed reactions, with some people sad to see the building go and others relieved that it will be replaced with something new. the city is already making plans for what to do with the empty lot.

-The stories have a straightforward logical structure that I believed could be learned by a small model.
+The stories had a straightforward logical structure that I believed could be learned by a small model.
 I also liked that the headline of a story serves as an "attention sink" that grounds the entire bulletin.
 Headlines essentially act as an implicit instruction prompt.

 ### Vocabulary